-Abbott is committed to identifying and mitigating climate-related risks that may impact our operations, supply chain and distribution network.
+Abbott is committed to identifying and mitigating climate-related risks that have the potential to impact our operations, supply chain and distribution network.
 These risks include potential physical risks, as well as emerging transitional risks.
 We have an integrated multi-disciplinary company-wide risk management process which assesses and manages climate-related risks at various levels of the organization to ensure that our businesses and operations are resilient.
 Our policies, standards and programs drive business resilience and are regularly updated to align with current and future global requirements.

 Substantive change is defined as any event which could impact our direct operations or supply chain to a degree that it would significantly disrupt product flow to our customers in any of the global markets that we serve.
 Abbott's Business Continuity Management program considers the impact of margin (financial risk) combined with reputational, operational, compliance risks and impact on other segments of the business.
-For each critical process within a Business Continuity Plan (BCP), a maximum tolerable period of disruption is identified.
+For each critical process within a Business Continuity Plan (BCP), a maximum tolerable period of disruption (MTPD) s identified.
 This becomes the trigger to activate the BCP if the disruption is greater than the acceptable amount.
 For example, the emergency crisis management team was activated in advance of Hurricane Florence and ensured preparedness as the storm made its way along the eastern seaboard and into NC and VA.
+Also, in Western United States, wildfires are one of the biggest threats.
+Annually, the Crisis Action team based in California collaborates with all businesses and the Executive Crisis Management team to proactively monitor areas listed as high drought or wildfire prone areas that may impact our facilities, employees, or supply chain.
+Once an incident is identified, Abbott develops a map to overlay our resources with the projected fire perimeter.
+Crisis plans are activated and communication between the local teams and the Executive team begins occurring ensuring collaboration of resources and information until the conclusion of the event.